In this article, you will find ideas for things to do in Basel Switzerland, along with tips for places to eat and advice on how to get around.

 Wander back down Leonhardsgraben to Barfusserplatz – or “Barefoot Square” in English.
 “Barfi”, as it is now affectionately known by locals, is named after the Franciscan monks who established an order here during the 13th century.

 Visitors and locals alike will generally use it as a meeting point, due to its central location and the fact that it has no less than eight tram lines passing through.
-It is also the site of the Historical Museum of Basel.
+It is also the site of the Historical Museum of Basel, one of the must-visit museums in the city.

 Walk towards the Elisabethenkirche, stopping to admire the strangely hypnotic Tinguely fountain.
 Constructed by local artist Jean Tinguely in 1977, the fountain consists of moving mechanical statues that appear to interact with one another.